HealthInnovators/asses-refer/README.md

 ## Features

+- **Symptom Assessment:** Engages users conversationally to understand symptoms.
+- **General Health Information:** Provides information on potential conditions (educational purposes only).
+- **Urgency Guidance:** Helps users understand the potential urgency of their symptoms.
+- **Doctor/Clinic Referral:** Suggests healthcare providers based on user-provided location, insurance (optional), and specialty needs using a mock database.
+- **Disclaimer:** Emphasizes that it's not a substitute for professional medical advice.
 - [Next.js](https://nextjs.org) App Router
   - Advanced routing for seamless navigation and performance
   - React Server Components (RSCs) and Server Actions for server-side rendering and increased performance